 RadarFirst previously relied on its participation in and certification under the EU-U.S. and Swiss-U.S. Privacy Shield Frameworks (the “Frameworks”) to legally receive and process EU Personal Data.
 However, in 2020, the Frameworks were declared invalid and RadarFirst can no longer rely on the Frameworks to legally receive and process EU Personal Data to the United States.
 However, RadarFirst continues to certify under the Frameworks, such that all data received by RadarFirst under the Frameworks prior to their invalidation will be maintained in accordance with the Frameworks.
 EU Personal Data transferred to RadarFirst following the invalidation will be in accordance with the EU Standard Contractual Clauses unless or until an alternate legally recognized option is available to us.
 Any change in the mechanism for receiving EU Personal Data will be reflected in this Notice as required by law.
 Please go here for more information on the EU-U.S. and Swiss-U.S. Privacy Shield Frameworks.

 Our Legal Basis for Processing Personal Information

-If you are a resident of the European Union (“EU”), RadarFirst’s legal basis for collecting and using your personal information will depend on the personal information concerned and the specific context in which it is collected.
+If you are a resident of Canada or the European Union (“EU”), RadarFirst’s legal basis for collecting and using your personal information will depend on the personal information concerned and the specific context in which it is collected.

 Generally, we will collect personal information from you: (1) where we have your consent, (2) where we need your personal information to perform a contract with you, (3) where we have a legal obligation to do so, such as the performance of a contract with our business customer, or (4) where the processing is in our legitimate interests and not overridden by your data protection interests of fundamental rights and freedoms (such as processing for administrative purposes, product development or improvement, preventing fraud or criminal acts, or securing information that we collect).